vinhub/azure-quickstart-templates/shibboleth-cluster-ubuntu/readme.md

 The template opens HTTP port 8443 for SSL front end access on all the front end VM's.
 This port is load-balanced using the load balancer.
 It also opens ports 2200 to 2204 on the load balancer which are mapped to port 22 for SSH admin access on the respective VM's.

+## Certificates:
+In order to support SSL, this template creates self signed certificates as a part of the installation script.
+This allows the template to be deployed without having to create your own certificates.
+In production deployments, you will need to create and use your own certificates instead of the self signed certificates.

 # Test Setup
 Here are the steps you can follow to create a testing setup including Shibboleth IDP deployed using this template, along with an OpenLDAP test server and a test SP available online.